 Bite into these crispy Tofu Ricotta Stuffed Breadsticks and you'll find a soft center with a creamy tofu ricotta filling.

-Being gluten free for many years now, there are are certain foods that I really miss, like bagels and French bread.
-When I found Pamela’s gluten free pizza mix several years ago and found that I could use it to make buns, I was a happy camper.
+Being gluten-free for many years now, there are certain foods that I really miss, like bagels and French bread.
+When I found Pamela's gluten-free pizza mix several years ago and found that I could use it to make buns, I was a happy camper.